jtranape/finance/README.md

 -Business model: we only model company buying and selling goods.
 This might be more appropriate for reseller or industrial companies.
 However, we don't model business model including R&D, for instance tech companies.
 Therefore, the result of the valuation for this kind of company would be inaccurate.
+-Commodity price: some companies, for instance in the oil and gas industry are more profitable when the price of the commodity is high, for instance oil.
+This is not included in the model.